ultravioletwtf/silence/README.md

 node src
 ```

-## Please do not use this code to reprsent me or my talent.
+## Please do not use this code to represent me or my talent.
 This was a piece of software to serve one function for one night, made in one night.
 I don't use it actively, and use more modern solutions usually.
 This is part of my [pledge to release all retired personal projects](https://violet.wtf/letters/1).